How Is Lung Cancer Treated?

 Clinical trials as a treatment option

 Clinical trials are a type of research in which new treatments are tested, often in comparison to the standard treatment.
 If a treatment is proven through a series of clinical trials to be safe and effective, it may become widely available as a new treatment option.
-Patients that meet certain criteria have the opportunity to enroll in clinical trials to gain access to the most current cancer treatment and participate in the research process, which may benefit other patients in the future.
+Patients who meet certain criteria have the opportunity to enroll in clinical trials to gain access to the most current cancer treatment and participate in the research process, which may benefit other patients in the future.
 Patients in clinical trials receive excellent management of their care and are carefully monitored throughout treatment.

 However, there are risks to clinical trials, including possible side effects, the chance that new tests or treatments won’t work, and the potential for additional paperwork and trips to the doctor or hospital.1